-2BrightSparks Pte Ltd was incorporated in 2004 with Michael J. Leaver, Mike de Sousa, and Richard N. Gascoigne at its helm.
-The team is now seven strong and growing as it continues to deliver high quality utility software solutions used by IT professionals, corporations, and non-profit organizations across the globe.
+2BrightSparks Pte Ltd was incorporated in 2004 and continues to deliver high quality utility software solutions used by individuals, IT professionals, corporations, educational institutions, and government agencies across the globe.
+View some of our many noted customers on our website.